Tinkerforge/generators/shell/readme.txt

-This zip contains a script to interact with all Tinkerforge Bricks and Bricklets (tinkerforge), a corresponding Bash Completion script (tinkerforge-bash-completion.sh) and all available Shell examples (in examples/).
+This ZIP contains a script to interact with all Tinkerforge Bricks and Bricklets (tinkerforge), a corresponding Bash Completion script (tinkerforge-bash-completion.sh) and all available Shell examples (in examples/).